FatemehMhbi/Dynamic_brain_course_project/README.md

 First connectivity networks are created by calculating the correlation between ROIs.
 Then we will have 10 networks (from different frequencies).
 These 10 networks are merged in one fusion network using similarity networks fusion algorithm.
 This network represent the feature space for the classification probelm.
-Before classification we reduce the dimensionality of this feature space using PCA.
-We also apply t-SNE which could seperate healthy from control perfectly.
+Before classification we reduce the dimensionality of this feature space.

-As we know t-SNE separates dissimilar points while keep the similar points closer.
+- Apply linear SVC as dimensionality reducion and select 100 features.
+- Use t-SNE on selected features and reduce the dimensionality to 2D.
+- Using SVM as the classification method, we obtained 0.63 accuracy.
+- Evaluation: LOOCV.